Helium Blockchain Primitives

 consensus group- Marks the election of a new consensus group, responsible for mining during the next epoch.

 create hashed timelock- Creates a transaction that can only be redeemed by providing the correct pre-image to the hashlock within the specified timelock.

-create proof of coverage request- Submitted by a Miner wishing to initiate a challenge.
+create proof of coverage request- Submitted by a Validator wishing to initiate a challenge.

 data credits- Burn HNT for DCs at the current oracle price and deliver them to the target wallet address.

 genesis gateway- Used to define the initial group of Miners that bootstrapped the blockchain.